 OpenClaw treats text files as its long-term memory.
 Each session starts by reading key memory files, and ends by updating them.
 This simple approach creates remarkable persistence.
+Once you understand the memory system, you'll want to install OpenClaw on a VPS and connect it to Telegram for always-on access.

 Each day gets its own file: memory/YYYY-MM-DD.md.
 These are like a journal—raw, unfiltered notes of what happened: